-Natural Organic Reduction is a more natural approach to the disposition of ones body after death.
-This process returns the body’s nutrients back to the soil and produces only a small fraction of environmental footprint required from more traditional burial or cremation practices.
+Natural Organic Reduction is a more natural approach to the disposition of one’s body after death.
+This process returns the body’s nutrients to the soil with only a tiny fraction of the environmental footprint from more traditional burial or cremation practices.
 It is the way things used to be done before modern burial practices.

-It recognizes our connection with the planet and affirms our being a part of the ecosystem of life.
-This natural approach provides a way to give back to the earth and allows the person passing to feel good about contributing to the continuance of fife, returning from whence they came.
+This process recognizes our connection with the planet and affirms our being a part of the ecosystem of life.
+Such a natural approach provides a way to give back to the earth and allows the person passing to feel good about contributing to the continuance of life.
+They are returning from whence they came.

 The result is about 4 cu ft of rich soil that in visually and chemically indistinguishable from any other soil.

-The process will hopefully be available in California soon as it a broad support from both political parties.
+In California, the process will be legal as of January 2027.
 Until then the body will need to be transported to their location.

 Even though not available in California currently, we can easily transport your departed loved one to Washington State for this process of Natural Organic Reduction.